Understanding the Software Development Process

 - For personal use (e.g., a pharmacy owner may require inventory managing and billing software.)

-There are several methodologies available for software project management like Agile, Waterfall, Scrum, Kanban, and a few others.
+Several software development methodologies are available for efficient project management like Agile, Waterfall, Scrum, Kanban, and others.

-Usually, any software development is categorized into two types:
+Usually, the software development process is categorized into:

 - Backend Development